reearth/resium/docs/docs/01-installation.md

 ### 4-4.
 Load CSS in your app

-Add link tag in head of index.html to load CSS:
+Add a link tag in head of your `index.html` to load CSS:

 ```html
 <link rel="stylesheet" href="/Widgets/widgets.css" />
 ```

-Note: if you have changed `CESIUM_BASE_URL` (at step 2-3-4), you may also have to change this.
+Note: if you have changed `CESIUM_BASE_URL`, you may also have to change this.

 Tips: Using `html-webpack-tags-plugin` is also OK!